Introduction

 ESP32-H2

-⚠️ Note: The ESP8266 series is outside the scope of this book.
-Rust support for the ESP8266 series is limited and isn't being officially supported by Espressif.
+⚠️ Note: Rust support for the ESP8266 series is limited and isn't being officially supported by Espressif.

 The products supported in certain circumstances will be called supported Espressif products throughout the book.